hushmirror/docs/hush-lite-server.md

     $ sudo apt install golang nginx
     ```

-1. Enable nginx thru your firewall.
+1. Enable nginx thru your firewall and open port 443 (HTTPS).
 Look up more info on ufw if needed.

     ```
     $ sudo ufw status